-We draw attention to note 1(r) in the financial report which highlights that the Reporting unit incurred a trading surplus of \$4,545 (2019: loss of \$15,977) during the year and had a decrease in net liabilities to \$20,163 (from \$24,708 net liabilities) as at 31 December 2020.
-These conditions, along with mitigating factors indicate the existence of significant uncertainty in relation to the ability of the entity to continue as a going concern and realise its assets and discharge its liabilities in the normal course of business.
+We draw attention to note 1(r) in the financial report which highlights that the Reporting unit had net liabilities of \$105,206 as at 31 December 2020 (31 December 2019 Net liabilities of \$221,508).
+This condition, along with mitigating factors indicate the existence of significant uncertainty in relation to the ability of the entity to continue as a going concern and realise its assets and discharge its liabilities in the normal course of business.